TusharSahu02/da-app/README.md

 A responsive website with some best technologies used

-->Tailwind CSS
+Tailwind CSS
-->React-Typed : for writing animation on loop ->React-Icons : to fetch all icons
+React-Typed : for writing animation on loop React-Icons : to fetch all icons

 ## Screen Recording :